Mastering Python Context Managers: A Guide to the `with` Statement

 When Is a Context Manager Overkill?

-statement isn’t meant for every situation.
+While powerful, the with statement isn’t meant for every situation.
 It’s a specific tool for a specific job: managing resources that have a clear setup and teardown phase.
 Using it elsewhere can be unnecessary.

 You probably don’t need a context manager if: